-Unlike some cities, Taylor isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Taylor are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Taylor is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Taylor is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Taylor who work in office and administrative support (16.47%), sales jobs (11.22%), and food service (7.25%).

 The citizens of Taylor have a very low rate of college education: just 9.80% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Taylor in 2010 was $20,351, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $81,404 for a family of four.
 However, Taylor contains both very wealthy and poor people as well.